Welcome to Reception

 Underpinning how children learn are the characteristics of learning which include: playing and exploring where children investigate and experience things and have a go; active learning where children concentrate and keep on trying as well as enjoy their achievements; creating and thinking critically where children develop their own ideas, make links between ideas, and develop ways for doing things.

 Our children learn through a play based environment, where they explore and access challenges throughout their learning day.
 The children are encouraged to become independent learners and apply skills they have acquired.
 Skills are taught through a range of approaches and include, whole class based activities, small group activities and independent learning.
 We also encourage our children to share their interests and contribute to what they would like to learn next, especially through their topic learning.

 Tapestry is a secure online Learning Journal to record photos, observations and comments, in line with the Early Years Foundation Stage curriculum.
 We use Tapestry at Akaal Primary School to build up a record of your child’s experiences during their time with us in Reception.
-We record the children’s play and learning and share this information currently with parents during parents’ evenings to celebrate each child’s achievements.
+We record the children’s play and learning and share this with parents to celebrate each child’s achievements.
 All parents will have to opportunity to contribute to their child’s account and contribute learning from home.

 Our reception children have access to a large outdoor space to further develop their skills throughout their learning day.
 The outdoor learning is an opportunity to further develop the provision that takes place indoors.
 The children have access to a range of equipment that includes bikes, climbing equipment, loose parts to build and create with, maths and literacy resources, balls, skipping ropes, large construction building as well as a mud kitchen!

-Our Reception children take part in a weekly bikeability session and yoga session.
-These are led by trained expert tutors.
-The children really look forward to these sessions!
-They learn essential skills of balance, co-ordination and mindfulness.
+Our Reception children take part in a weekly balance ability session and yoga session.
+These are led by our expert tutors.
+The children learn essential skills of balance, co-ordination and mindfulness.
 Watch this space to how well Truth class are getting on!